The Messerschmitt Bf 109

 The 109 fought in Russia and the Mediterranean, as the tide of war turned against the Germans the 109 had to fight in defence of the Fatherland against British and American bomber attack.

 The Messerschmitt Bf 109 was one of the most outstanding aircraft of all time, and many have argued it was the most influential fighter aircraft design ever built.
-The Bf109 was the first aircraft to combine metal construction, retracting undercarriage, leading-edge slats, and an enclosed cockpit.
+The Bf109 was one of the first aircraft to combine metal construction, retracting undercarriage, leading-edge slats, and an enclosed cockpit.
 It set the standards that others were to follow.

 In Spain, it was units equipped with the Bf 109 that evolved the tactics of fighter combat that are still used throughout the world.